Highway maintenance - Level of Service targets

 How WSDOT measures its Level of Service

-The GPA grade is based on the annual performance maintenance activities using two metrics:
+The GPA grade is based on the annual performance maintenance activities using three metrics: